-responsibility of the troop/police contributor.
+16. The United Nations is responsible, on initial deployment and repatriation, for the cost of inland transportation of authorized major equipment and initial provisioning of associated spare parts from and to its agreed originating location and an agreed port of embarkation/disembarkation.
+The originating location and the port shall be agreed upon and noted in the MOU.
+The authorized equipment will be redeployed to the agreed originating locations.
+Any additional cost will be the responsibility of the troop/police contributor.
 The United Nations may make arrangements for the transport to and from the originating base, however the Government will be responsible for items other than major equipment.
-The United Nations will only be responsible for paying the inland transportation costs, on initial deployment and subsequent repatriation of the equipment, for the major equipment levels stipulated in the MOU, plus the backup vehicles to a maximum of 10 per cent of such authorized levels.
+The United Nations will be responsible only for paying the inland transportation costs, on initial deployment and subsequent repatriation of the equipment, for the major equipment levels stipulated in the MOU, plus the backup vehicles to a maximum of 10 per cent of such authorized levels.
 Any additional cost will be borne by the troop/police contributor.12

-16. The reimbursement for inland transportation costs, including packing and crating material, will be assessed and reimbursed using procedures similar to those employed for a letter of assist.
+17. The reimbursement for inland transportation costs, including packing and crating material, will be assessed and reimbursed using procedures similar to those employed for a letter of assist.
 Therefore, troop/police contributors intending to request reimbursement for inland transportation are responsible for contacting the Logistics Support Division of the Department of Field Support prior to the deployment to discuss arrangements and agree in advance on the conditions and costs eligible for reimbursement.13

-17. The following factors, similar to those used for letter of assist procedures, will be taken into consideration:14
+18. The following factors, similar to those used for letter of assist procedures, will be taken into consideration:14